batusuzen/batusuzen/README.md

 Hi there.
 My name is Batu.
-Im a freshman at Bilkent University.
+I am a freshman at Bilkent University.